AadhyaKocha/FlixSter/README.md

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [x] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x ] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [ ] User can view the large movie poster by tapping on a cell.
+- [x] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.
 - [ ] Customize the UI.

 The following **additional** features are implemented: